-Every week during term-time the safeguarding team will conduct meetings in which students who have been identified as experiencing a pastoral or safeguarding concern, or who may not be flourishing, are discussed on a House basis.
+Every week during term-time the safeguarding team will discuss with House Teams students who have been identified as having a safeguarding or significant pastoral concern.
 The students discussed may be identified by the House Team, the Safeguarding Team, or the Learning Support Department.
-The RASHEN meeting will include at least the DSL or one of the DDSLs, the Housemaster/Housemistress, and where relevant to the student, the SENCO or one of their colleagues.
+The meeting will include at least the DSL or one of the DDSLs, the Housemaster/Housemistress, and where relevant to the student, the SENCO or one of their colleagues.

-RASHEN for individual students may occur at two levels: (i) where action is already being taken, there will be a brief update, and the logging of any action points; (ii) where the concern is at a higher level, or where there are more complex needs, there will be a more formal review using the RASHEN headings.
+Safeguarding Review for individual students may occur at two levels: (i) where action is already being taken, there will be a brief update, and the logging of any action points; (ii) where the concern is at a higher level, or where there are more complex needs, there will be a more formal review using the Safeguarding Review template.